 Getting started

-You will have an Initial Assessment with one of our Consultants.
-If they believe that you would benefit from receiving ADHD medication then your name will be put on our Titration waiting list (See here for waiting times).
+You will have an Initial Assessment with one of our doctors.
+If they believe that you would benefit from receiving ADHD medication then your name will be put on our Titration waiting list.
+You can check for waiting time updates here.

 Your feedback and observations are an essential part of the process